 Centre for Food in Canada (CFIC)

-- to raise public awareness of the nature and importance of the food sector to Canada’s economy and society; and
+- raise public awareness of the nature and importance of the food sector in Canada’s economy and society;

-- to create a shared vision for the future of food in Canada—articulated in a framework for a Canadian Food Strategy that will meet our country’s need for a coordinated, long-term strategy for change.
+- articulate and promote a shared vision for the future of food in Canada—the 2014 Canadian Food Strategy—that meets our country’s need for a coordinated, long-term strategy for change;

 - track and report on Canada’s national food and beverage performance and progress on implementing the Canadian Food Strategy;

 - conduct advanced research on new and emerging issues related to food, beverages, and the food sector to sustain the empirical basis for planning and action;

 - provide opportunities for dialogue and collaboration among food and non-food-related stakeholders to promote and facilitate change.